Student governments discuss Measure J

 Damania addressed the board noting that the 22-plus BC campus buildings which were built over 50 years ago are in high need of upgrades.

-“There is asbestos in the ceilings, and the walls are falling down, and the chairs are being tortured, and we still have overhead projection because we can’t put in projectors or a screen on the walls because if we did that it would come crumbling down,” said Damania.
+“There is asbestos in the ceilings, and the walls are falling down, and the chairs are being tortured, and we still have overhead projection because we can’t put in projectors or a screen on the walls because if we did that, it would come crumbling down,” said Damania.
 “That’s what we are living right now at Bakersfield College.”

 Porterville College and Cerro Coso College are going through similar issues said Damania.